Buying a home step-by-step guide

 - you have enough life insurance in place already or

 However, your lender can insist on you having the cover and can refuse you a mortgage if you cannot get it.
 Most mortgage lenders offer to arrange mortgage protection insurance for you when you apply for a mortgage.
-You do not have to take the mortgage protection policy your lender offers you and you are free to shop around for a suitable policy.
+You do not have to take your lender’s insurance, you are free to shop around for better value or a more suitable policy.

 Looking around for a property (PDF 130Kb)

 When you find a home you are interested in, remember to ask the estate agent any questions you have which might help you make your decision.
-We’ve included these questions in Finding out More About a Property:
+We’ve included some of these in our guide to Finding out more about a property:

 Once the seller’s solicitor receives the sale details from the estate agent they will send the contracts for the sale of the property, along with a copy of the Title Deeds of the property to your solicitor.
 Title deeds are legal documents showing the ownership of a particular property.
 Each time the ownership changes a new deed is drawn up to show the change.

 You should strongly consider hiring your own surveyor, engineer or architect to carry out a detailed structural survey, especially if you are buying an older property.
-This will help highlight any issues you may not have been aware of when you made your offer.
-For example, if your surveyor discovered that the roof needed to be completely replaced, you could change your offer to account for this, or decide not to buy.
+This will highlight any issues you may not have been aware of when you made your offer.
+For example, if your surveyor discovers that the roof needs to be replaced, you may change your offer to account for this, or decide not to buy the property.

 If you are buying a property at an auction, you would usually have your survey completed before the auction.
 Ask the auctioneer for the terms and conditions of the auction, which will be available before the auction date.

-If you are buying a newly built home, you and your solicitor will receive a “completion notice” from the builder once all the work is finished.
-As soon as you receive this, it is important you arrange to have a ‘snag list’ drawn up.
-This is a list of incomplete jobs or things that you want put right.
-Examples of item for snag lists include:
+If you are buying a newly built home, you and your solicitor will receive a completion notice from the builder once all the work is finished.
+As soon as you receive this, you should arrange to have a snag list drawn up.
+This is a list of incomplete work or things that you want put right.
+Examples of items for a snag list include:

 - cracks in ceilings or walls